cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 ---------------------------
 The CDAP :ref:`Logging HTTP RESTful API
 <http-restful-api-logging-changing-program-log-levels>` can be used to set the log levels
-of a program, either before a particular run or while it is running.
-Once changed, they can be reset back to what they were originally by using the :ref:`reset endpoint
+of a program, either before a particular run or |---| in the case of a flow, service, or worker |---| while it is running.
+Once changed, they can be reset back to what they were originally by using the :ref:`reset endpoint <http-restful-api-logging-resetting>`.

-<http-restful-api-logging-resetting>`.
+Only flows, services, or workers can be dynamically changed; other program types are currently not supported.
+Their log levels can only be changed using their preferences before the program starts.

-- To configure the log level before an application starts, you can add the logger name as the key and log level as the value in the preferences.
+- To configure the log level before an application starts, you can add the logger name as the key and log level as the value in the :ref:`preferences <http-restful-api-preferences>`, using the :ref:`CDAP UI <cdap-ui>`, :ref:`CDAP CLI <cdap-cli>`, or other command line tools.
 The logger name should be prefixed with ``system.log.level``.

   For example, if you want to set the log level of the ``HelloWorld`` class of the :ref:`Hello World example <examples-hello-world>` to ``DEBUG``, you would use